FerTalavera/vape-lung-cancer/README.md

-# Analysis pipeline for Whole-Exome-Sequencing of lung tumours from mice exposed to E-Cigarette
+# Pipeline for Whole-Exome Sequencing analysis of lung tumors in E-Cigarette–exposed mice

 ## 1. Quality Control
 1. Initial quality assessment with FastQC and MultiQC revealed Illumina universal adapter contamination in 11 FFPE samples.